steve-h/InkTesting/README.md

 I am now using SwiftSoup, an HTML Parser, to act as a normalizer.
 The Ink output and the CommonMark spec expected result are both parsed and then re-emitted to try and normalize the whitespace.

+A problem emerges with all the badly formed fragments.
+SwiftSoup "fixes" them to get a good parse.
+I get the fixes in my output.

 ## **Missing**

+ -normalizer is still not preserving all test cases **!!!!!!!**
  - truly failing tests can be seen though
  - the tool is linking my fork of Ink (master) that may not be always up-to-date